hamelsmu/wandb-modal-webhook/README.md

     type in `candidate`.
 This will trigger the webhook.

-8. Check the logs
+8. Check the logs.
 Go to the [logs for your modal webhook](https://modal.com/logs) and you should see something like this:

     ![](img/2023-08-03-14-13-58.png)

+9. Do stuff!
+You can do tasks like:
+    - Download the appropriate model from the registry based on the webhook payload and test/run it.
+    - Push the model to an inference server or update a Modal deployment.
+    - Send a [Slack message](https://modal.com/docs/guide/ex/stable_diffusion_slackbot#slack-webhook) to a channel.

 ## Further reading